51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Whatever your needs, make sure you find the right agent with the personality and work style to meet them.

 Getting a mortgage can be a stressful and frustrating process.
-Here are a few tips to get ahead of the game and mortgage like a champ!
+Here are a few real estate tips for buyers to get ahead of the game and tackle mortgage like a champ!

 7. Use a calculator to set your home budget